 - On the resulting page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print the form.
 If you check the appropriate box about needing a printed version, we’ll mail you a copy of the form.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-Laborers’ International Union of North America Local 777 (LIUNA 777) is the designated union for many local government and school district public employees in California and Arizona.
+Laborers’ International Union of North America (LIUNA) Local 777 is the designated union for over 10,000 local government and school district public employees in California and Arizona.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 Janus v.
 AFSCME, 585 US (2018)

 The decision found,

 “The First Amendment is violated when money is taken from nonconsenting employees for a public-sector union; employees must choose to support the union before anything is taken from them.
 Accordingly, neither an agency fee nor any other form of payment to a public-sector union may be deducted from an employee, nor may any other attempt be made to collect such a payment, unless the employee affirmatively consents to pay.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.

 You should receive an acknowledgement of your request from the union within a few weeks.